PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 Note that the command output has been slightly modified for presentation purposes (for example, the full path to the MBL workspace path has been shortened to `<ws>`).

-- The first column shows the meta-layer name, which is also the name of the workspace directory containing the layer.
+- The first column shows the metalayer name, which is also the name of the workspace directory containing the layer.
-- The second column shows the path to the meta-layer.
+- The second column shows the path to the metalayer.
 The layout of the layers is more clearly explained by the directory hierarchy shown in [Figure 3.2](#Figure-3-2).
 - The third column shows the priority of the layer, which controls the BitBake layer processing order.
 Layers with a higher priority number are processed after lower numbers, so the settings in the higher priority number layer take precedence.

 The MBL workspace directory structure in [Figure 3.2](#Figure-3-2) shows:

-- The community often stores multiple meta-layers in a single repository.
+- The community often stores multiple metalayers in a single repository.
 For example, the `meta-openembedded` repository contains the layers `meta-filesystems`, `meta-networking`, `meta-oe` and `meta-python`.
-In this case, the `meta-openembedded` repository name appears as a subdirectory of `layers`, and the meta-layers are subdirectories of `meta-openembedded`.
+In this case, the `meta-openembedded` repository name appears as a subdirectory of `layers`, and the metalayers are subdirectories of `meta-openembedded`.

   The point to observe here is that if multiple layers are provided by a repository, then both the repository name and the layer name are preserved in the workspace (other examples include `meta-linaro/meta-optee` and `openembedded-core/meta`).
-Otherwise, the meta-layer appears directly under `layers` (for example, `meta-raspberrypi` and `meta-virtualisation`).
+Otherwise, the metalayer appears directly under `layers` (for example, `meta-raspberrypi` and `meta-virtualisation`).

 - Like the community, MBL stores multiple layers in the `meta-mbl` repository.
 The workspace `layers/meta-mbl` directory stores multiple layers.
 - The `meta-mbl` repository stores new layers, for example, `meta-mbl-apps`, `meta-mbl-bsp-common` and `meta-mbl-distro`.
 The new MBL layers are reusable components of related meta-data.
 A third-party distribution can use MBL secure boot by reusing `meta-mbl-bsp-common`.
 - New MBL layers have `meta-mbl` at the start of the layer name.
 - The `meta-mbl` repository stores staging layers for customizations of community recipes (such as `.bbappend` recipes).
 - Staging layers follow the naming convention of appending `-mbl` to the community repository.
 For example, `meta-linaro-mbl/meta-optee`, `openembedded-core-mbl/meta`, `meta-raspberrypi-mbl`, and `meta-virtualization-mbl`.
 - In the staging layers configuration file (`layers.conf`) the `BBFILE_COLLECTIONS` variable should append `-mbl` to the upstream layer original value.
 For example:

     - For `meta-linaro-mbl/meta-optee/conf/layer.conf`: `BBFILE_COLLECTIONS = "meta-optee-mbl"`
     - For `openembedded-core-mbl/meta/conf/layer.conf`: `BBFILE_COLLECTIONS = "core-mbl"`
     - For `meta-raspberrypi-mbl/conf/layer.conf`: `BBFILE_COLLECTIONS = "raspberrypi-mbl"`